CONGRATULATIONS TO OUR FINALISTS AND AWARDEES!

 The Fresh Minds Festival is a public performance of audiovisual artworks by professional artists, student-curated under the direction of a multi-disciplinary team of faculty.

-For professional artists worldwide, Fresh Minds Festival will be an internationally prominent juried venue for their work with a unique angle: knowing the selected works are ones that reach out to informed newcomers to new media art.
-The world of such artworks and festivals isvibrant.
-However, this call for works will be a unique presence between festivals “by specialists, for specialists” that tend to leave newcomers behind, and “people’s choice” festivals that tend to value light entertainment over artistically engaging, thought provoking works.
+For professional artists worldwide, the Fresh Minds Festival is an internationally prominent juried venue for their work with a unique angle: knowing the selected works are ones that best reach out to informed newcomers to new media art.
+The world of such artworks and festivals is vibrant.
+However, this call for works is a unique presence between festivals “by specialists, for specialists” that tend to leave newcomers behind, and “people’s choice” festivals that tend to value light entertainment over artistically engaging, thought provoking works.

-TAMU students will have personal and thoughtful encounters with artworks being made now, in their own time, using modern tools.
-They will gain an understanding of how they may evaluate and communicate about expressive works in the visual and performing arts and with it, gain a better understanding of how the arts fit, contribute, and can be evaluated within academe.
+Students experience personal and thoughtful encounters with artworks being made now, in their own time, using modern tools.
+They gain an understanding of how they may evaluate and communicate about expressive works in the visual and performing arts and with it, gain a better understanding of how the arts fit, contribute, and can be evaluated within academe.

-This activity will equip and encourage students to become lifelong learners, enriched with an appreciation and understanding of creative expression.
+This activity equips and encourages students to become lifelong learners, enriched with an appreciation and understanding of creative expression.